Skip to content

 --no-mysql Disable Built-in MySQL

-When you need to use an existing MySQL database, you can specify this parameter to disable MySQL startup on the local machine.
+When you need to use an existing MySQL database, you can specify this parameter to prevent MySQL from being started on the local machine.

 --no-redis Disable Built-in Redis

-When you need to use an existing Redis database, you can specify this parameter to disable Redis startup on the local machine.
+When you need to use an existing Redis database, you can specify this parameter to prevent Redis from being started on the local machine.

 --auto-setup Automatically Execute Configuration